Hg03/Story-Of-ML/Support-Vector-Machine.md

 But, This value of margin width is arbitrarily too large, instead we want near to 1.
 Therefore we'll optimize the value of margin width using **lagrange multiplier**.
 To look into more detail, view this amazing [video](https://youtu.be/ny1iZ5A8ilA).

+**Overall, if new sample's value lies greater than or equal to 0, it resides in positive class else negative**.
+In case of multiple features, decision boundary will become more complicated.